AGProjects/sylkrtc.js/API.md

 getter property returning the current registration state.

+#### Account.setDeviceToken(oldToken, newTokenn)

+Set the current device token for this account.
+The device token is an opaque string usually provided by the Firebase SDK which SylkServer can use to send push notifications.

 ### Call

 Object representing a audio/video call.
 Signalling is done using SIP underneath.